ujr/guides/guides/Glossary.md

 logging, caching, security, error handling, persistence, transactions.

+**Daemon** /di:mən/: a process running in the background (no user interaction) and providing a well-defined *service*, such as web server.
+Unix term, mythically short for *disk and execution monitor*, otherwise typically referred to as a *service*.

 **Decorator:** a structural *design pattern*, where an existing component is wrapped.
 Differs from the *Adapter* in that a Decorator modifies the wrapped component's functionality.